bsubraya/bsubraya.github.io/_pages/about.md

   - /about.html
 ---

-Cosmic Explorer | Department of Physics and Astronomy | Purdue University
+Cosmic Explorer | Steward Observatory | University of Arizona
 ======

+---

+I’m currently a **Postdoctoral Research Associate** at **[Steward Observatory](https://www.as.arizona.edu/)** at the **[University of Arizona](https://www.arizona.edu/)**, working with **Prof. [Dave Sand](https://www.as.arizona.edu/people/faculty)** to study **young, nearby supernovae** and investigate the formation of **dust in core-collapse supernova ejecta**.
+Using the powerful capabilities of the **[James Webb Space Telescope (JWST)](https://jwst.nasa.gov/)**, my research is focused on unlocking the secrets of these cosmic explosions and their impact on dust production in the universe.

+Before joining the University of Arizona, I completed my **Ph.D. in Astrophysics** at **[Purdue University](https://www.purdue.edu/)** under the supervision of **[Dr. Danny Milisavljevic](https://www.physics.purdue.edu/milisavljevic/people.html)**.
+As part of Purdue’s **[Time Domain Astrophysics Group](https://www.physics.purdue.edu/milisavljevic/index.html)**, I worked on developing advanced **statistical inference techniques** to extract explosion parameters from sparse supernova light curves, advancing our understanding of these stellar events through innovative data analysis methods.

-I am a final year PhD candidate at the Department of Physics and Astronomy at Purdue University.
-I work on astrophysical transients specifically supernovae under supervision of [Dr. Danny Milisavljevic](https://www.physics.purdue.edu/milisavljevic/people.html) in the exciting [Time Domain Astrophysics Group](https://www.physics.purdue.edu/milisavljevic/index.html).
-My research primarily focuses on developing statistical inference techniques to extract science of explosion parameters from sparse supernova light-curves.
-Our Group at Purdue has been developing a novel state-of-the-art transient classification and strategy engine called the Recommender Engine for Intelligent Transient Tracking [(REFITT)](https://refitt.physics.purdue.edu/), an artificial intelligence system that autonomously designs optimal observing strategies in real time using advanced machine learning techniques to confront the Big Data Challenge with the upcoming Vera.
-C. Rubin Observatory Legacy Survey of Space and Time [(LSST)](https://www.lsst.org/) in the field of astronomy.
+During my time at Purdue, I also contributed to the development of the **[Recommender Engine for Intelligent Transient Tracking (REFITT)](https://refitt.physics.purdue.edu/)**—an AI-driven system designed to optimize observing strategies in real time.
+REFITT is poised to address the **Big Data challenge** of the upcoming **[Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST)](https://www.lsst.org/)**, helping to ensure that the most scientifically exciting transient events are captured from the billions of stars that will be observed.

-I am a South Indian from the state of Kerala.
-I enjoy programming, travelling, working out, running, playing volleyball and cooking.
-I like to be part of Leadership Teams in planning and organising events.
-I am a strong supporter and advocate of women and underrepresented groups in STEM fields.
+Beyond my academic work, I’m passionate about **programming, data science**, and the application of **machine learning** in astronomy.
+I’m also a strong advocate for **women and underrepresented groups** in **STEM**, and I take pride in participating in **leadership roles** that promote diversity and inclusion in science.

+As a **South Indian** from **Kerala**, I enjoy balancing my scientific work with hobbies like **traveling, working out, running, playing volleyball**, and **cooking**—all of which keep me inspired and grounded.

+---

+Feel free to explore my work or reach out if you're interested in collaborating!

 Research Interests
 ======

   * Multiwavelength observations of astrophysical transients in time-domain astronomy
-  * Maximizing scientific return from ongoing and upcoming all-sky surveys
+  * Maximizing scientific return from ongoing and upcoming all-sky surveys using cutting edge AI
   * Understanding core-collapse supernovae with their remnants
   * Investigating precursor activities and mass-loss mechanisms in massive stars

 Contact
 ------
-Department of Physics and Astronomy
+Steward Observatory
 <br>
-Purdue University
+University of Arizona
 <br>
-525 Northwestern Avenue
+933 North Cherry Avenue,
 <br>
-West Lafayette, IN 47906
+Tucson, AZ 85719
 <br><br>
-Email:bsubraya@purdue.edu
+Email:bsubrayan@arizona.edu
 <br>
 Phone: (+1)765-418-2457